 The three, so far presented, Argus components (PAP, PDP, and PEP) are responsible for authorization.
-Argus-EES is the component which maps DNs to particular POSIX UID/GID.
-It is normally contacted by the PEP.
-But not all middleware stacks are using PEP.
-It has also to be noted that Argus supports hierarchical policies since a PAP can use another PAP.
+In addition, there is an Argus-EES (Execution Environment Service) component, which can set up a specific execution environment.
+This could be the creation of a mapping between a DN and a particular POSIX UID/GID or preparing a virtual machine image.
+It can function as a standalone service with a XACML interface, but is normally used as a backend for the PEP server.
+Note that not all middleware stacks are using a PEP.
+It also has to be noted that Argus supports hierarchical policies since a PAP can use another PAP and hence supports global banning.